When to Visit Ooty: The Season That Changes Everything

 Weather

 15-22C during the day, 8-12C at night.
 The monsoon has just ended, leaving everything impossibly green and the air crystal clear.
-Light rain possible but nothing heavy.
+Light rain is possible but nothing heavy.

 Why It's the Best